Use these seven methods to avoid reflection in glass photography.

 It is possible to add depth to an object which is not transparent.
 Often you may find that only one light source is not enough.
 In that case, place one more right by the side of the object.
 You can use reflectors too.

-In product photography or indoor model, or real estate photography, you may need to utilize three lights.
+In product photography or indoor modeling, or real estate photography, you may need to utilize three lights.

 Double overhead lighting and side lighting may also come in handy.
 It will create "hot spots" of light and reflect the surroundings.